State of emergency in British Columbia; more deaths expected

 “Torrential rains have led to terrible flooding that has disrupted the lives and taken lives of people across B.C.
 I want people to know that the federal government has been engaging with the local authorities,” Canadian Prime Minister Justin Trudeau said in Washington.
 “We're sending resources like the Canadian Armed Forces to support people but also we'll be there for the cleanup and the rebuilding after impacts of these extreme weather events.”

-The federal government said it is sending the air force to assist with evacuations and to support supply lines.
+The federal government said it was sending the air force to assist with evacuations and to support supply lines.

 Military helicopters already helped evacuate about 300 people from one highway where people were trapped in their cars Sunday night following a mudslide,